MelissaLatella/EBE_Extended_Biomass_Estimation/README.md

   Cite as: "Latella, M., Raimondo, T., Belcore, L., Salerno, L.,
-                        and Camporeale, C. (2022), On the integration of LiDAR and field data for riparian biomass estimation, Journal of Environmental Management".
+                        and Camporeale, C. (2022), On the integration of LiDAR and field data for riparian biomass estimation, Journal of Environmental Management, 322, 116046".

   and "Latella, M., Sola, F., & Camporeale, C. (2021).
 A Density-Based
            Algorithm for the Detection of Individual Trees from LiDAR Data.